 The Agreed Syllabus for Ealing was ratified for the implementation within schools in Ealing in September 2020.

-In 2022 - 2023 Mirela Temo was pleased to report that in Ealing some academies were using Ealing's Agreed Syllabus.
+Jan McGuire brought to SACRE's attention that they should be planning for the next Agreed Syllabus review 2025.
+In 2023 - 2024 Mirela Temo and Corinne Gill were pleased to report that in Ealing some academies were using Ealing's Agreed Syllabus.
 Academies were not obliged to follow this syllabus but may choose to do so and SACRE felt that the fact many of them were following the syllabus was encouraging.
 The general feedback from the schools and teachers was very good and there was at least one other authority that was keen to buy or adopt the Ealing Syllabus.

-During this period, the development of curriculum support materials and training opportunities have been provided by Mirela Temo.
-A focus was given to (1) the provision of adequate time for RE, (2) supplementary resources to support teachers where capacity to write detailed schemes of learning for their colleagues across the school is difficult, (3)

-developing strategies to support non-specialist RE leads in their leadership role, (4) assessment and planning (5) strategies to monitor RE.
+During this period, the development of curriculum support materials and training opportunities have been provided by Mirela Temo and Jan McGuire.
+A focus was given to (1) the provision of adequate time for RE, (2) supplementary resources to support teachers where capacity to write detailed schemes of learning for their colleagues across the school is difficult, (3) developing strategies to support non-specialist RE leads in their leadership role and new to RE, (4) planning (5) preparing for Ofsted inspection and understanding the RE reports provided by Ofsted.
+Signposting to new RE resources and national and regional opportunities were also shared.